Change of superconducting character in UTe2induced by magnetic field

 Superconductivity occurs when a coherent quantum fluid is formed from electron pairs.
 For most superconductors, although the total spin ($S$) of the pairs is in the singlet state ($S$ = 0), it is also possible in the triplet state ($S$ = 1).
 Such superconductors, called ``spin-triplet superconductors,” are coherent quantum fluids with spin and orbital degrees of freedom.
-This superconducting (SC) state involves rich physics, including the application to ``qubits'' in quantum computers\cite{GulianIEEE2003,LeijnsePRL2013}.
-However, spin-triplet superconductors are rare.
+Spin-triplet superconductors would involve rich physics, but are very rare.
 Therefore, the nature of the spin-triplet pairing state was initially studied by analyzing the superfluidity of $^3$He \cite{OsheroffPRL1972,LeggettRMP1975}.
-The recent discovery of ferromagnetic (FM) superconductors\cite{SaxenaNature2000, AokiNature2001, HuyPRL2007} has made it possible to study the spin-triplet pairing state in the superconductors.
+The recent discovery of ferromagnetic (FM) superconductors\cite{SaxenaNature2000, AokiNature2001, HuyPRL2007}, in which the ferromagnetism and superconductivity arise from same electrons, has made it possible to study the spin-triplet pairing state in the superconductors.
 Additionally, a spin-triplet SC candidate UTe$_2$ has been newly discovered\cite{RanScience2019}; the SC transition temperature $T_{\rm c}$ is $1.6 \sim 2.0$ K\cite{Aoki2022review, Rosa2022}.
 Although UTe$_2$ undergoes no FM transition, it was considered to be an end member of FM superconductors owing to its physical similarity to FM superconductors\cite{RanScience2019, Aoki2022review}.
+However, recent experimental results unveiled the presence of the incommensurate antiferromagnetic fluctuations as well as the FM fluctuations\cite{DuanPRL2020, KnafoPRB2021}.

 The results of the nuclear magnetic resonance (NMR) Knight-shift ($K$) measurements to superconductors have provided important information about the spin state in the SC state\cite{YosidaPhysRev1957, MacLaughlin1976}.
 However, in FM superconductors, such information is obscured because of the internal field produced by FM ordered moments.
 Thus, UTe$_2$ provides a special opportunity for studying spin-triplet physics because the lack of FM moments means that precise $K$ measurements can be obtained.